academics

 A Montessori program is based on three-year cycles for completion (3-6 years, 6-9 years, and 9-12 years).

-Children will be guided to work in all areas to reinforce as well as introduce opportunities for a well-rounded course of study within the context of the home and larger community of the child.
-Due to the finite amount of time at the Center, in-home Math and English curricula are expected at the Elementary level.
+For homeschooling families that use John XXIII's curricula for only a portion of their children's academic education, the Center will guide children to work in all academic areas in accordance with parents' educational goals.
+We will reinforce learning and introduce opportunities for a well-rounded course of study within the context of the home and the larger community of the child.
+Due to the amount of time at the Center, Elementary children who attend John XXIII three days per week instead of four need in-home Math and English curricula.